-I’m a PhD student in computer science at MPI-SWS broadly interested in the theory and implementation of programming languages (from logical foundations all the way to gate-level hardware).
+I’m a PhD student in computer science at MPI-SWS broadly interested in the theory and implementation of programming languages (from logical foundations all the way to the microarchitecture of the targeted hardware).

 You can reach me at skehrli[at]mpi-sws[.]org.
 This is my Github.